-While a gummy smile is not a medical problem, it can cause issues for some people, such as:
+While a Gummy Smile is not a medical problem, it can present in ways that some individuals would like addressed, such as:

 What Causes A Gummy Smile?